 Contrasts between world powers

-The report prepared based on a combination of statistically evaluated information and qualitative research conducted among local market experts, focuses on three areas: rules, regulations and penalties; accounting and taxes; and hiring, dismissal, and management of payment to employees.
+The report was prepared based on a combination of statistically evaluated information and qualitative research conducted among local market experts, focusing on three areas: rules, regulations, and penalties; accounting and taxes; and hiring, dismissal, and management of payment to employees.